HigherOrderCO/Kind/spec.md

     The duplication of a duplication simply lifts the inner duplication outwards.

-Applicating a boxed term and duplicating a lambda are undefined, prevented by EATT's type system.
+Applicating a boxed term and duplicating a lambda are undefined, prevented by EA-TT's type system.

 ## Typing rules

-EATT's typing rules are the following:
+EA-TT's typing rules are the following:

 ```javascript
 ----------- TYP